schitresh/computer_science/database_system/2_entity_relationship_model.md

 - In databases, it refers to discrepancy between
   - OOP model in application code & relational model in database
   - OOP models represent data as objects with properties & methods
-  - Relation model represents data as tables with columns & rows
+  - Relational model represents data as tables with columns & rows
 - Challenges in mapping objects to tables & vice versa
   - Object heirarchy may need to be flattened into single table
   - Multiple related tables may need to be joined together to represent a single object